Afsaneh-Karami/Neural-Networks-and-Deep-Learning/Image classification using neural network with one hidden layer/README.md

 6) Applying loop of Gradient descent for num_iterations to find the parameters W1, W2 ,b1 , and b2 which minimize the cost function J (GOTO [nn_model link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/Image%20classification%20using%20neural%20network%20with%20one%20hidden%20layer/neural%20network%20model) (line: 12-20 ):
-   Using forward propagation to calculate Z1, A1, Z2, and A2 (GOTO [Forward propagation link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/Image%20classification%20using%20neural%20network%20with%20one%20hidden%20layer/forward%20propagation ))
+   * Using forward propagation to calculate Z1, A1, Z2, and A2 (GOTO [Forward propagation link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/Image%20classification%20using%20neural%20network%20with%20one%20hidden%20layer/forward%20propagation ))<br />
-   * A2, cache =forward_propagation(X, parameters)
+     A2, cache =forward_propagation(X, parameters)